cjsheets/FCC-File-Metadata-Microservice/README.md

 ### Version 2.0

-This app is undergoing a major rewrite to simplify the codebase and remove dependencies.
+This app underwent a major rewrite to simplify the codebase, improve readability and remove dependencies.

+The next step is to develop tests for the file-metadata component and node server.

 The old version will remain available in the 1.0.0 branch.